qzhou1607-zz/sonarwhal-external-rule-demo/README.md

 ## What does the rule check?

 * A footer should be present in the website.
-* The footer should contain my brand name `Best Developer Ever`.
+* The footer should contain my copy right text `The Volcano Coffee Company 2017`.

 ### Examples that **trigger** the rule